Supporting Owner Drivers

 Back in civvy street and after corrective surgery, Luke began looking to get his career back on track.
 An answer quickly presented itself.
 “I could still drive,” he says, “In my time in the forces, I drove 60 tonne Challenger tanks, armoured vehicles and jeeps.
 I knew how to fix them, maintain them, and had the relevant commercial licences.
 So I decided that becoming a courier made sense.”

 Several years after his life-changing injury, Luke founded Big Load Little Load Ltd, which serves the same day and next day logistics markets.
 In just a few years, his courier company has gone from looking after one customer to serving several large clients.
 Luke puts much of his success down to hard work, and the strong relationships he has formed with his clients.

-“The army taught me everything I know.
-I learned what the officers would call ‘winning hearts and minds,’ which basically means knowing how to talk to people.
-Keeping customers happy all of the time in my line of work is the most important part of the job, and we take great pride in the number of clients we work with every day.”
+Keeping customers happy all of the time in my line of work is the most important part of the job, and we take great pride in the number of clients we work with every day.

 “My boss had a small fleet, but he used Courier Exchange’s platform to gain access to a range of fleets and to make the most out of his business.
 That meant when all his permanent staff were out on a job, he could still quote for work.
 If he won it, he’d post the load on CX and within a few minutes, he’d have four or five offers for the job.
 I realised very quickly that if joined CX, I could build my business a lot faster than if I’d paid money that I didn’t have to lease several vans.”